Ericsson/dataplanebook/src/glossary.rst

       The Network Configuration Protocol (NETCONF) is an XML-based network configuration management protocol developed by the IEFT.

+   Network application
+      A network application receives input from, and produces output to, a computer network.
+Examples are a web browser, a DHCP server, or a micro service serving as a part of a distributed web application.

    :ref:`Network function <Network Function>`
       For the purpose of this book, the data plane application and its immediate surroundings, which work in concert to provide a data